Mostafa-Samy-Atlam/Roadmap/README.md

 - __[Coursera Course for AWS-Sagemaker](https://www.udemy.com/course/aws-machine-learning-a-complete-guide-with-python/)__
 - __[Youtube Playlist for AWS Sagemaker "You can use this for revision"](https://www.youtube.com/watch?v=LkR3GNDB0HI&list=PLZoTAELRMXVONh5mHrXowH6-dgyWoC_Ew)__

 If you are interested in Azure, you can study the following course.
 This course is about the tool provided by Azure for MLOPS.
-This tool has the same usage as the tool stated above (Amazon Sagemeker) except that it is a service provided by Azure - __[Azure tool for machine learning](https://www.udemy.com/course/mlops-course/)__
+This tool has the same usage as the tool stated above (Amazon Sagemeker) except that it is a service provided by Azure - __[Azure tool for machine learning "Udemy Course for MLOps in Azure"](https://www.udemy.com/course/mlops-course/)__

 ## Roadmap: Large Language Models: LLMS
 - Large Language Models (LLMs) are advanced artificial intelligence models trained on vast amounts of text data to understand and generate human-like language.